linkedin/coral/.github/pull_request_template.md

 <!--
 Thank you for submitting a pull request!
 Here are some suggestions to help you:
-  1. If you're new to this, kindly review our contributor guidelines at https://github.com/linkedin/coral/blob/master/CONTRIBUTING.md.
+  1. If you are new to this, kindly review our contributor guidelines at https://github.com/linkedin/coral/blob/master/CONTRIBUTING.md.
-  2. Make sure you've added or executed the relevant tests for your PR.
+  2. Make sure you have added and executed the relevant tests for your PR.
   3. For unfinished PRs, include '[WIP]' in the title, e.g., '[WIP] Your PR title'.
   4. Keep the PR description up-to-date to reflect any changes.
   5. Craft a PR title that summarizes the proposal.
 If it pertains to a specific module, mention the module name, e.g., '[Coral-Hive] Your PR title'.